high oxalate foods list

 High Oxalate Foods List: Your Common Questions Answered!

 For many people with kidney stones, navigating a high oxalate foods list can be frustrating.
-Oxalate is a foreign concept to many people and it can see like there are are endless lists you “should” follow.
-And, information on the high oxalate foods list can be different from various sources!
+Oxalate is a foreign concept to many people and it can seem like there are endless lists you “should” follow.
+Not to mention information on the high oxalate foods list can be different from various sources!

 A high oxalate foods list found on the internet may be based on old science, or just plain incorrect.
-Some of the conflicting information out there might be because it is difficult to accurately measure oxalate in food.
-Much of the early oxalate research used inaccurate methods.
-The oxalate list compiled at Harvard is generally considered an accurate source (1).
-I use the information found on the Harvard list for all the information found on The Kidney Dietitian.
-I have created my own high oxalate foods list based on the Harvard oxalate list with standardized portion sizes.
+Some of the conflicting information out there might be because it is difficult to accurately measure oxalate content in food.
+In fact, much of the early research on oxalates used methods that were inaccurate.

 Stop sign with text: This information is only for people with high oxalate on a 24-hour urine test.
 Many people with oxalate kidney stones do not have high urine oxalate.
 Click here to learn more about who needs a low oxalate diet.